Obsidian Markdown Notebook: code execution with outputs stored in the file

 Similar Plugins

-There is a lot of prior art here, but the major gap is that none of them focuses on storing the output artifact alongside the code.
+There is a lot of prior art here, but again the major gap is that none of them focuses on storing the output artifact alongside the code.

 - Obsidian Execute Code Plugin is the closest relative.
 It does support persistent output since version 2.0.0.
 However, the output is plain text, and I want rich output (HTML tables, images) to be a first-class citizen from the start.